perlsdiver/Interactive-Data-Vis-Spring2023/2_1_quantities_and_amounts/NOTES.md

 INSTRUCTIONS:
 Use this markdown file to keep track of open questions/challenges from this week's assignment.
 - What did you have trouble solving?

+I had a hard time getting started, and feeling confident in my output.

 - What went easier than expected?

+Once I got into it, the task of rearranging the x and y axis orientation was not super difficult to figure out.

 - What, if anything, is currently blocking you?

 Sometimes it helps to formulate what you understood and where you got stuck in order to move forward.
 Feel free to include `code snippets`, `screenshots`, and `error message text` here as well.